gitlabhq/gitlab-runner/docs/configuration/runner_autoscale_aws_fargate/index.md

   external IP range (for administrative access).
 - One that applies to the Fargate Tasks and that allows SSH traffic only from the EC2 instance.

+Additionally, for any non-public container registry your ECS Task will either [need IAM permissions (for AWS ECR only)](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html) or will require [Private registry authentication for tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/private-auth.html) for non-ECR private registries.

 You can use CloudFormation or Terraform to automate the provisioning and setup of your AWS infrastructure.

+WARNING:
+CI/CD jobs use the image defined in the ECS task, rather than the value of the `image:` keyword in your `.gitlab-ci.yml` file.
+This configuration can result in multiple instances of Runner Manager or in large build containers.
+AWS is aware of the issue and GitLab is [tracking resolution](https://gitlab.com/gitlab-com/alliances/aws/public-tracker/-/issues/22).
+You might consider creating an EKS cluster instead by following the official [AWS EKS Quick Start](https://aws.amazon.com/quickstart/architecture/amazon-eks/).

 ## Prerequisites